Unsupervised Log Anomaly Detection with Few Unique Tokens: Method

+The computational complexity of our HMM implementation is analyzed for its two main phases: training and inference.
+For training, the Baum-Welch algorithm, used for estimating the model parameters $\theta$, has a time complexity of $O\left(TN^2\right)$ per iteration, where $T$ is the length of the observation sequence and $N$ is the number of hidden states.
+In our practical application, $N$ is typically small (between 2-8 states), which helps to keep the impact of the $N^2$ factor manageable.

+For inference, such as computing the log-probability of an observation sequence using the Forward algorithm, the time complexity is also $O\left(TN^2\right)$.

+A key advantage of the proposed HMM-based method is its memory efficiency.
+The model parameters require $O\left(N^2\right)$ storage space for the transition probabilities and $O\left(NH\right)$ for the emission probability parameters (assuming Gaussian emissions with diagonal covariance per state), where $H$ is the dimension of our log entry embeddings.
+The initial state probabilities require an additional $O(N)$ space.
+This compact parameterization is particularly beneficial for our application.

-\subsubsection{Parameter Estimation}
+\subsection{Parameter Estimation}

-It is important to clarify the specific log sequence segments used for estimating the HMM parameters $\theta$ in our experiments.

-In the real-world results presented (Figures~\ref{fig:xfelcpulla12s}, \ref{fig:xfelcpulla15s}, \ref{fig:xfelcpuila4m}, and \ref{fig:xfeldaq5}), parameter estimation consistently leveraged all previous log messages, keeping test sequences separate.
-The final few messages were excluded and treated as a test set.
+For the real-world results presented (Figures~\ref{fig4},~\ref{fig5},~\ref{fig6}, and~\ref{fig7}), HMM parameters were consistently estimated using all available log messages that occurred prior to a designated test period.
+The log messages within this subsequent period were then exclusively used as the test set, ensuring a strict separation between training and evaluation data.

-This strategy demonstrated satisfactory efficiency given the hardware, as the Baum-Welch algorithm for HMM training scales linearly with sequence length.

-However, some stations had tens of thousands of messages, potentially causing unreasonable computational time growth.
-We explored two non-overlapping strategies to mitigate this:

-\begin{enumerate} \item Using a sliding window subset of the sequence, as shown in Fig. \ref{fig:minexample}.
-Since the HMM has few parameters, it remains stable even on shorter training sequences. \item Initializing with parameters from the previous iteration, rather than full retraining.
-This avoids deviating far from a previous parameter estimate. \end{enumerate}

-The sliding window approach dynamically focuses on recent local context, while parameter reuse leverages past parameters as context and can increase stability.
-Both maintain reasonable training times but have trade-offs we intend to evaluate further in future work.
-Full sequence training sufficed initially, but scaling necessitates more efficient training strategies.
-The sliding window and reuse techniques present two promising directions for larger-scale logs.